digital-work-lab/theses/index.md

 - During opening hours Mon-Fri 10.00 - 12.00: Hand in the thesis at the examination office (Kapuzinerstr.
 25)
 - Outside of opening hours: Drop the thesis in the mailbox of the University Administration (Kapuzinerstr.
 16)
-- Dispatch by mail (the date of the postmark counts) Otto-Friedrich-University, Examination Office - 96045 Bamberg
+- Send it to the examination office via mail (the date of the postmark counts), Otto-Friedrich-University, Examination Office - 96045 Bamberg

+{: .info }
+> Purely digital submissions may become available in 2026.

 ## 5. Thesis presentation